QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 At time :math:`t`, our worker has two choices:

 #.
-Accept the offer and work permanently at constant wage :math:`W_t`
+Accept the offer and work permanently at constant wage :math:`W_t`.

 #.
-Reject the offer, receive unemployment compensation :math:`c`, and reconsider next period
+Reject the offer, receive unemployment compensation :math:`c`, and reconsider next period.

 The wage sequence is assumed to be IID with probability mass function :math:`\phi`.